Joanne Whalley: 21st century

 Whalley collaborated with the pop-punk band Blink-182, reading a letter at the beginning of the song "Stockholm Syndrome".

-In 2005, she appeared as Queen Mary I in The Virgin Queen, a BBC serial about the life of Queen Elizabeth I which also starred Anne-Marie Duff and Tara FitzGerald.
-That same year she filmed Played which also starred her ex-husband Val Kilmer.
+In 2005 she appeared as Queen Mary I in The Virgin Queen, a BBC serial about the life of Queen Elizabeth I which also starred Anne-Marie Duff and Tara FitzGerald.
+That same year she filmed Played, which also starred her ex-husband Val Kilmer.
 However, the two did not share any scenes together.
-In 2006, she appeared in Life Line, a two-part drama on BBC1, starring opposite Ray Stevenson.
+In 2006 she appeared in Life Line, a two-part drama on BBC1, starring opposite Ray Stevenson.

-In February 2008, Whalley appeared on stage in Billy Roche's Poor Beast in the Rain presented by the Salem K. Theatre Company at the Matrix Theatre in Los Angeles.
+In February 2008 Whalley appeared on stage in Billy Roche's Poor Beast in the Rain, presented by the Salem K. Theatre Company at the Matrix Theatre in Los Angeles.
 In that same year, Whalley was also a regular in the ITV miniseries Flood with Robert Carlyle amongst others.

-Whalley played one of the female leads, Vannozza dei Cattanei, mistress of Cardinal Rodrigo Borgia, future Pope Alexander VI, in the Showtime historical drama The Borgias (2011), for which she was nominated for a Best Actress Golden Nymph Award at the Monte-Carlo Television Festival.
+Whalley played one of the female leads, Vannozza dei Cattanei, mistress of Cardinal Rodrigo Borgia, future Pope Alexander VI, in the Showtime historical drama series The Borgias (2011), for which she was nominated for a Best Actress Golden Nymph Award at the Monte-Carlo Television Festival.

 She guest-starred as Princess Sophie in season 4 of Gossip Girl.
 With the cast of 44 Inch Chest, she shared the Best Ensemble Award at the San Diego Film Critics Society Awards 2010.
-The film reunited her with John Hurt, with whom she had done two previous films.
+The film reunited her with John Hurt, with whom she had done two films.
 In 2014 she played Aunt Patience in Jamaica Inn for BBC One.
-In 2015, she played Claudia, the wife of Pontius Pilate, in A.D.
-The Bible Continues, and Catherine of Aragon in the BBC miniseries Wolf Hall.
+In 2015 she played Claudia, the wife of Pontius Pilate, in A.D.
+The Bible Continues and Catherine of Aragon in the BBC miniseries Wolf Hall.

-Whalley has made a number of appearances in streaming shows including roles as Sister Maggie in the third season of Daredevil (2018), reprising her role of Sorsha from the Willow film (Lucasfilm, 1988) in the Willow series (Disney+, 2022), and a starring appearance in an episode of the second season of Carnival Row (Prime, 2023) as the "Puck" Leonora.
+Whalley has appeared in a number of streaming shows: as Sister Maggie in the third season of Daredevil (2018), reprising her role of Sorsha from the Willow film (Lucasfilm, 1988) in the Willow series (Disney+, 2022), and a starring appearance in an episode of the second season of Carnival Row (Prime, 2023) as the "Puck" Leonora.

-In 2020, Whalley starred in Eleanor Coppola's anthology film Love Is Love Is Love.
+In 2020 Whalley starred in Eleanor Coppola's anthology film Love Is Love Is Love.
 It was scheduled to have its world premiere at the Tribeca Film Festival in April 2020, but the festival was postponed due to the COVID-19 pandemic.
-The film subsequently premiered at the Deauville American Film Festival in France in September of that year.
+The film later premiered at the Deauville American Film Festival in France in September.

 Personal life

 Whalley met American actor Val Kilmer while filming the movie Willow.
 The couple married in 1988.
-Whalley took a break from acting to bring up two children with Kilmer, including Jack.
+Whalley took a break from acting to bring up their two children, Mercedes and Jack.
 Shortly after that, the pair separated.
 Whalley filed for divorce on 21 July 1995, citing irreconcilable differences.